srobotta/moodle-xmltocsv/libreoffice/README.md

 ## Libreoffice template and filter

-The files in this directory are meant to be used with Libreoffice calc to create multiple choice questions and to export these as XML to be impored into Moodle.
+The files in this directory are meant to be used with Libreoffice calc to create multiple choice questions and to export these as XML to be imported into Moodle.

 In Libreoffice

-1. Open Libeoffice calc and go to *Tools* -> *Macros* -> *XML Filter settings*
+1. Open Libreoffice calc and go to *Tools* -> *Macros* -> *XML Filter settings*
 2. Create a new filter as shown in the screenshots, select the XSLT file from this project.
 3. Open the template file (.ods) and start editing your questions.